This course is only available for students in the BA International Studies.

 When studying a particular region of the world, knowledge of its cultural and linguistic universe is crucial.
 The study of culture and the language in which it is expressed allows the understanding of the deeper structures behind history, politics and economy.
 This course looks at this vibrant and dynamic region, from the Caribbean to Patagonia, and revises the regional scholarly traditions in the study and circulation of culture.

-Drawing from insights of cultural studies and socio-linguistics, the course introduces key concepts, such as hybridity and transculturation, that enable a deeper comprehension of cultural phenomena in Latin America, including Cuban blogging, indigenous social movements, the Brazilian favela, Latin American cinema, telenovelas, etc.
+Drawing from insights in cultural studies and socio-linguistics, the course introduces key concepts, such as hybridity and transculturation, that enable a deeper comprehension of cultural phenomena in Latin America.
+It will cover topics such as representations of indigeneity, the Brazilian favela, Latin American cinema, etc.

 Mode of instruction